puppetlabs/puppet-docs/source/puppet/4.1/reference/resources_user_group_windows.markdown

 [members]: /references/3.8.latest/type.html#group-attribute-members

-You can also use the [auth_membership attribute][auth_membership].
-The default setting is `false`.
+You can also use the [auth_membership attribute][auth_membership] to help manage members.
 Before Puppet 4.1.0, if you had a system with other accounts on it, Puppet would remove any members that weren’t in the manifest.
-Now you can use the `auth_membership` attribute to make sure the administrator group contains the number of members you want to include.
+Now with the `auth_membership` attribute set to `false`, the default setting, Puppet will make sure that a group contains as many members as are listed in the manifest.
+Setting `auth_membership` to `true` makes the list of members in the manifest the authoritative list of members in a group.

 ### Allowed Attributes